Sign Permitting Made Easy: What You Need to Know

 • coordination with city and town offices and boards.

-• attendance and required review meetings.
+• attendance at required review meetings.

 • status tracking and updates throughout the process.